FrostDigital/frost-rn-base/docs/index.md

 # Frost React Native Base

-Frost React Native Base is a base project containing opnionated best practises related to building React Native apps.
+Frost React Native Base is a base project containing opinionated best practices related to building React Native apps.

 This project is meant to be copy-pasted and reworked to whatever app you are building.